ehynds/jquery-notify/README.markdown

 		</div>

 	</div>

 2. Initiate the widget on the container, optionally passing in a hash of default options:

 	// basic
 	$("#container").notify();

 	// or with options (there are only 3)
 	$("#container").notify({
 		speed: 500,
 		lifespan: 4000,
 		sticky: true
 	});

-3. Create notifications by calling the "create" method.
+3. Create notifications by calling the `create` method.
 Pass in an hash of variables as the second argument to transpose into the template:

 	$("#container").notify("create", {
 		title: 'Test Notification',